What is Cellulitis?

 If you are experiencing the symptoms of cellulitis, the team at SignatureCare Emergency Center is ready to help.
 Our board-certified doctors will work quickly to diagnose your disease in our no-wait emergency rooms.
 Call or make an appointment today.
-We have emergency rooms and walk-in clinics in Houston, Sugar Land/Mission Bend, Stafford, Austin and College Station, TX.
+We have multiple emergency rooms and walk-in clinics in Houston, and other cities in Texas.

 Causes of Cellulitis

 Cellulitis is caused by bacteria that have entered the skin and it is commonly found on the lower legs.

 Cellulitis may occur at the site of surgery, near a wound or where the skin is cracked and the bacteria can enter the body through skin that has been irritated by dermatitis or athlete’s foot.
 You may have a higher risk of developing cellulitis if you have diabetes, are obese, suffer from an immunodeficiency disease or engage in intravenous drug use.
 Any type of bacteria can cause cellulitis, but two types of bacteria are typically responsible.

 Staphylococcus is a type of bacteria that is found in the hair and on the skin, and it can be present even when someone is healthy.
 While these bacteria may not cause any health issues, they can cause minor or severe cases of cellulitis.
 A staphylococcus infection can be transmitted to other people, and it can survive on inanimate objects such as towels and pillowcases.